pjlou/cognitive-eval/README.md

     └────────────────┴─────────────────────────────┴─────────────────────────────┘

 Every test result is linked directly to a formal rule node in a NetworkX graph grounded in computational linguistics literature (e.g., **Kiparsky 1998** for Finnish aspect/case; **Bock & Miller 1991** for agreement attraction).
+Finnish sentences are pending native review.

 ---